cpouchon/ORTHOSKIM/README.md

 #### 4.2.3. gene capture

 The next step consists on capture all targeted genes into these assemblies.
-To do this, we run the `capture` mode with our different targets.
+To do this, we run the `-m capture` mode with different targets.

 ```
 ./orthoskim -m capture -t chloroplast_CDS -c config_orthoskim.txt